More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 - Private Effort Stalls

 The following is my account of what happened to a young Ontario man, Michael James White, who moved to Alberta in the 1990s.
 It was in Edmonton where he served in the Canadian Army [tank corps] … and where he met his wife-to-be, Liana Kelly.

 Michael and Liana went on dates, took in some movies, tied the knot and settled down to raise a family.
 All good stuff.

 Neither had drug, booze or tobacco addictions.
 More good stuff.

 Before you knew it, ‘Mikey’ and Liana weren’t watching as many movies and along came a little girl.
 The couple got their own house, rescued a mutt from the pound and watched their pennies.The Whites had a close circle of friends, went to parties, made trips to the Rocky Mountains, traveled out of province to visit relatives … and gave friends and neighbours a helping hand.

-After interviewing a number of people who knew them well, I did not get the impression the Whites were ‘me’ people — especially the husband — who was often described as giving and thoughtful.
+After interviewing a number of people who knew the Whites well, I did not get the impression they were ‘me’ people — especially the husband — who was described as giving and thoughtful.
 “A big teddy bear.”

 I didn’t do these interviews to look for dirt on either Michael or Liana.
 What I got was what I got.